scale-it/algo-builder/packages/runtime/README.md

   - [Asset Freeze](https://developer.algorand.org/docs/reference/transactions/#asset-freeze-transaction)
   - [Asset Configuration](https://developer.algorand.org/docs/reference/transactions/#asset-configuration-transaction)

-- Multisignature - `Runtime` now allows to to withdraw from accounts that has been rekeyd to multisignature account.
+- Multisignature - `Runtime` now allows to to withdraw from accounts that has been rekeyed to multisignature account.
 In order to do it:
   1. Create multisignature address with `algosdk`.
   2. Rekey account to multisig address.